khumam/PHP-turingMachine/README.md

 # Turing Machine with PHP

-Finnaly, i found the PHP script for Turing Machine concept.
+Finnaly, i found the PHP script for the concept of Turing Machine.
 Thanks to [igorw via gist github](https://gist.github.com/igorw)

 So, this is the turing machine for addition, subtraction, multiplication, and division.